The Kimberley, Australia | June/July 2025

 Day 12: Talbot Bay – Fri, 5 Jul 2025 | Horizonal Waterfall

-Leaving the gap we moved up the twisting channel to Cyclone Falls, a safe water haven for boats when cyclone are present.
-On such a clear blue sky day it was impossible to think of this area in the midst of a storm.
+Leaving the gap we moved up the twisting channel to Cyclone Falls, a safe water haven for boats when cyclones are present.
+On such a clear blue sky day, it was impossible to think of this area in the midst of a storm.
 Along the way we sighted rock wallaby, the Kimberley Rose, rocks curved and buckled by the earth’s movement, some birds and mangroves.
 On the way back to the ship we revisited the horizontal falls to witness the increased water flow – quite a moment hanging half way through the gap in the buffering, torrent of water.

-In the late afternoon the ship repositioned itself at Dudong Bay so we can go out exploring along the bay line and return via the shallow channel only zodiac could manage.
-Darting in and out of mangroves, along the bay to bird resting places and the best moment of all – watching Rose scramble up the rocks to get a picture of a Kimberley Rose up close.
-We managed to get down that shallow channel (only 2-3 metres of water) back to the ship.
+In the late afternoon the ship repositioned itself at Dudong Bay so we could go out exploring along the bay line and return via the shallow channel only zodiac could manage.
+Darting in and out of mangroves, along the bay to bird resting places and the best moment of all – watching Rose scramble up the rocks to get a picture of a Kimberley Rose up close!
+We managed to get down that shallow channel (only 2-3 metres of water) and back to the ship.

 The evening had the usual mix of informative talks and a briefing for tomorrow.